bluszcz/bluszcz.github.io/_posts/2022-11-25-experiments-minimal-mistakes.md

 date:   2022-11-25 19:32:00 +0100
 categories: development jekyll
 ---
 Yesterday I dedicated some time to investigate [Minimal Mistakes](https://mmistakes.github.io/).
-I would say that it well spent time - blog is running now on this theme.
+I would say that it was well spent time - the blog is now running on this theme.

-In general theme works fine.
-The only problem which I had was a local building of the blog ;) I was facing following error:
+In general, the theme works fine.
+The only problem which I had was local building of the blog ;) I was facing the following error:

 ```
 Build Warning: Layout 'single' requested in _posts/2022-07-24-welcome-to-jekyll.markdown does not exist.